MatthieuCed/GSCNN-apply-to-airborne-magnetic/README.md

  ### Results

- To see the results, open the Results_GSCNN.ipynb Change the path of the files to open, to correspond to yours, copied in a google drive
+ To see the results, open the Results_GSCNN.ipynb (google colab) Change the path of the files to open, to correspond to yours, copied in a google drive

  ### Training

- Open run_GSCNN.ipynb
+ Open run_GSCNN.ipynb (in google colab)
- Change the config.py to correspond to jthe files at your location
+ Change the config.py to correspond to the files at your location